zywh/pyfping/README.md

 * tried multiple process as well.
 It's similar result as multi-thread

-* I tried few python native ICMP packages and none of them is reliable/faster comparing to "fping"
+* I tried few python native ICMP packages (https://github.com/stellarbit/aioping and https://pypi.org/project/icmplib/) and none of them is reliable/faster comparing to "fping"

 Basically I can do 200K targets in 60s per VM.
 PPS = 400,000 * 5 / 60 ~ 16K PPS .
 The network traffic is max at ~8Mbps with stable result.
 With 3 x VM , I can do ~600K targets.
 It's quite amazing but like to understand if more PPS can be pushed per VM